sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 Don't close tickets.
 That is the job of the acting Sage release manager.
-If you feel strongly that a ticket should be closed or deleted, send email to the current release manager explaining the situation.
+If you feel strongly that a ticket should be closed or deleted, send an email to the current release manager explaining the situation.
 You can also comment on the ticket, explaining why it should be closed.